OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-15.md

 ## 2 Chronicles 15:1

-Now the Spirit of God came on Azariah the son of Oded,
+The Spirit of God descended upon Azariah, the son of Oded,

 ---